 Intra Carrier Network and Customer Interface

-All TSPs must make and test the necessary internal system, network and customer interface changes as per the Relief Implementation Schedule in order to accommodate 10-digit local dialling and the introduction of NPA 879.
+All TSPs must make and test the necessary internal system, network and customer interface changes as per the Relief Implementation Schedule in order to accommodate the introduction of NPA 879.

 All TSPs are required to implement the necessary network changes to route traffic to/from the new NPA.
 Switch translations must be updated and modified in all TSPs’ networks in order to process calls to/from NPA 879.

-By the start of the inter-carrier testing period, Carriers must use 10-digit signalling for all local traffic they send to other Carriers, and must be able to receive 10-digit signalling on local traffic they receive from other carriers.
-In the event that Carriers have network equipment limitations that cannot accommodate 10-digit signalling, alternative arrangements may be negotiated with interconnecting carriers to route calls using only 7-digit signalling, where feasible.

-Each TSP is responsible for determining the impact of 10-digit local dialling and NPA 879on its network, systems and operations including the products and services it provides to its own customers.
+Each TSP is responsible for determining the impact of and the new NPA 879 on its network, systems and operations including the products and services it provides to its own customers.
 Each TSP is responsible for making all necessary modifications to ensure service will be maintained during and after the relief implementation period for its own customers.
-Furthermore, TSPs shall notify all of their customers of the introduction of NPA 879and 10-digit local dialling in accordance with the Consumer Awareness Program (CAP) (see Attachment 1 to the Relief Implementation Plan).
+Furthermore, TSPs shall notify all of their customers of the introduction of NPA 879 in accordance with the Consumer Awareness Program (CAP) (see Attachment 1 to the Relief Implementation Plan).

 Network Implementation Plan Timeline & Progress Reports